 The most striking feature is the presence of numerous pigmented macrophages within distal airspaces, mistaken as desquamated pneumocytes when the disease was first described.
 Honeycombing is rare.
-Similar but much less extensive findings occur in respiratory bronchiolitis–associated interstitial lung disease (RBILD), leading to the suggestion that desquamative interstitial pneumonia and RBILD are different manifestations of the same disease caused by cigarette smoking.
+Similar but much less extensive findings occur in respiratory bronchiolitis–associated interstitial lung disease Respiratory Bronchiolitis–Associated Interstitial Lung Disease Respiratory bronchiolitis–associated interstitial lung disease (RBILD) is a syndrome of small airway inflammation and interstitial lung disease occurring in smokers.
+Symptoms include cough and... read more (RBILD), leading to the suggestion that desquamative interstitial pneumonia and RBILD are different manifestations of the same disease caused by cigarette smoking.

-Chest x-ray can show bibasilar hazy opacities without honeycombing, but is normal in up to 20% of cases.
+Chest x-ray can show bibasilar hazy opacities without honeycombing, but is normal in up to 20% of cases of desquamative interstitial pneumonia.
 HRCT shows multifocal or diffuse, basilar, subpleural ground-glass opacities.
 Cysts may be present, often in areas of ground-glass opacity.
 Irregular linear and reticular opacities are common but are not usually the dominant features.
 Honeycombing may be visible, occurs in the minority of patients, and is usually limited.
-Surgical lung biopsy is sometimes necessary.

-Smoking cessation results in clinical improvement in an estimated 75% of patients.
+Smoking cessation Smoking Cessation Most smokers want to quit and have tried doing so with limited success.
+Effective interventions include cessation counseling and drug treatment, such as varenicline, bupropion, or a nicotine... read more results in clinical improvement in an estimated 75% of patients with desquamative interstitial pneumonia.
 Patients who do not improve may respond to corticosteroids or cytotoxic drugs.

-Prognosis is good, with about 70% survival at 10 yr.
+Prognosis is good, with about 70% survival at 10 years.